 1. NOOOOOOO contact

-This is my number one tip for break-ups and the one I find people have the most resistance to.
+This is at the very top of the list of my break-up tips and the one I find people have the most resistance to.
 It’s also the most powerful way to make sure that you come out of this break-up stronger than you went into it with, so it’s at the top of my week one list.

 I say to give it at least full two calendar months of absolutely no contact.
 You each need time and space from each other to heal and create routines of your own.
 Ask your ex for the no contact period and proceed to delete and block his/her number, ignore the texts and emails, and set up a buddy plan with a bestie in the case that you decide you’ve absolutely got to reach out or answer them.
 In a couple months you’ll be glad you did it.